-Every two years, the Chief Justice of the Texas Supreme Court prepares a state of the judiciary message.
-This message is usually delivered as a speech given to a joint session of the Texas Legislature.
-The audience at the joint session includes members of both the House and the Senate and often also includes members of the judiciary and other dignitaries.
+Every two years, the chief justice of the Texas Supreme Court prepares a state of the judiciary message.
+This message is usually delivered as a speech given to a joint session of the legislature.
+The audience at the joint session includes representatives, senators, and often also includes members of the judiciary and other dignitaries.

 (a) At a convenient time at the commencement of each regular session of the legislature, the chief justice of the supreme court shall deliver a written or oral state of the judiciary message evaluating the accessibility of the courts to the citizens of the state and the future directions and needs of the courts of the state.

 The original legislation mandating a state of the judiciary message passed in 1977 during the 65th Legislature.
-The law was updated in 1985 as part of a nonsubstantial revision of the entire judicial government code.
+The law was updated in 1985 as part of a nonsubstantive revision of statutes relating to the judiciary.
 It was then amended in 1993 to specify that the message may be written or oral.

 Use "quotation marks" to search for phrases (e.g., "legal aid").